thesmith1/adl4cv-handwriting-generation/README.md

 ## Usage

 ### Test
-One model is already available inside the submission, for testing purposes.

 In order to test the generation of _single characters_, use the script `test.py`, that produces results in Tensorboard.
 To check such results in Tensorboard (available at localhost:6006):